michaelnetbiz/soup-heads/README.md

 - `content/about/index.md` is an example of a content page.
 - `content/blog/` has the blog posts but really they can live in any directory.
 They need only the `posts` tag to be included in the blog posts [collection](https://www.11ty.dev/docs/collections/).
 - Use the `eleventyNavigation` key (via the [Eleventy Navigation plugin](https://www.11ty.dev/docs/plugins/navigation/)) in your front matter to add a template to the top level site navigation.
 This is in use on `content/index.njk` and `content/about/index.md`.
-- Content can be in _any template format_ (blog posts needn’t exclusively be markdown, for example).
-Configure your project’s supported templates in `eleventy.config.js` -> `templateFormats`.
+- Content can be in _any template format_ (blog posts needn't exclusively be markdown, for example).
+Configure your project's supported templates in `eleventy.config.js` -> `templateFormats`.
 - The `public` folder in your input directory will be copied to the output folder (via `addPassthroughCopy` in the `eleventy.config.js` file).
 This means `./public/css/*` will live at `./_site/css/*` after your build completes.
 - Provides two content feeds:
     - `content/feed/feed.njk`